milestechnologies/ngx-keyboard-shortcuts/README.md

-# ngx-keyboard-shortcuts

-# Keyboard Shortcuts!
+# Keyboard Shortcuts

 This project is to help you create keyboard shortcuts in your angular applications.
-When we say keyboard shortcuts we are referring to something like ctrl+c which would allow you to copy whatever you highlighted.
+When we say keyboard shortcuts we are referring to something like Ctrl+C which would allow you to copy whatever you highlighted.
 In this case you will be able to use our application to create keys that can do whatever you desire.

 ## Getting Started